soulnote/Unit-testing/Common annotations.md

-## Commonly Asked JUnit Annotations in Interview Questions
+## Commonly Asked JUnit4 Annotations in Interview Questions

 1. **@Test:**
    - Used to mark a method as a test method.
 JUnit runs the methods annotated with @Test to execute the test cases.